 - Hearing evaluations.

 The NC State Neurology Service is actively involved in clinical trials and collaborative research focused on novel approaches to the diagnosis and treatment of neurological conditions of dogs and cats.
 Areas of investigation include spinal cord injury, encephalitis, brain tumors, and canine idiopathic epilepsy- a chronic condition affecting some four million dogs that is characterized by recurring seizures.

 DVM Referral Form: Neurology online referral form

 We accept new cases only if they are referrals from a veterinarian.
-This ensures that the patient is initially referred to the most appropriate service within the Veterinary Health Complex.
+This ensures that the patient is initially referred to the most appropriate service within the Veterinary Hospital.
 Some cases, particularly orthopedic or cardiac cases, can show very similar signs to neurologic cases.
 This policy is also important because once discharged from the hospital, we will need to work with the patient’s veterinarian in order to provide continued, high quality care.

 - New patient non-emergency appointments are made on Monday and Wednesday mornings.

 - Emergency cases are seen as needed depending upon the medical condition of the patient and the daily appointment schedule.

 There is always a board-certified neurologist on call to provide expert consultation and, where indicated, evaluation of emergency cases that present through the Veterinary Hospital emergency service.